cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.6.6 Service order route

+This endpoint serves to interact with all active contracts and tasks.

+> Active contracts

-The endpoint serves to retrieve all contracts that are currently in progress.
-Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service?type={type}` endpoint to retrieve all in progress contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.
+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service?type={type}` endpoint to retrieve all active contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.

 There is also an additional optional parameter `label` to retrieve in progress contracts with only human readable values.
 Users may pass in `yes` if the response should all be labelled and `no` otherwise.

+> Schedule tasks

+Users can send a `POST` request to the `<baseURL>/vis-backend-agent/contracts/service/schedule` endpoint to schedule tasks for today.

 #### 2.6.7 Archive contract route